Making sure that we return, year after year.

 Standing Classifications

 Good Standing - This is what we all strive for.
 A camp with Good Standing is “doing it right.”
 Camps begin their existence at SOAK with Good Standing, and it is therefore theirs to keep or lose.
 The vast majority of camps at SOAK have Good Standing, year after year.
-Camps with Good Standing receive priority placement.
+Camps with Good Standing receive a better chance at receiving placement.

 Jeopardized Standing - This Standing is assigned to those Camps that were found to have substantially transgressed these Criteria during their most recent SOAK event.
-This Standing is for those camps who are “on notice.”
 Camps assigned this Standing will receive meaningful, remedial, actionable feedback from Placement, which constitutes a path back into Good Standing.
 A camp with Jeopardized Standing that takes this feedback to heart, and which does not substantially transgress these Criteria in other ways, will regain their Good Standing status.

 The Criteria